cpilsworth/11ty-netlify/src/index.md

-# Static site for Kamil
+# Static site for chris

 Generate a site and host the static content on a CDN